alecthibodeau/nona-ai/README.md

 ### Try it offline

 Once you're getting results try turning off your Wi-Fi signal or otherwise disconnecting from the internet.
 You'll find you can ***still*** send prompts and receive results with the Nona AI interface.
 Why is that?
-It's because the Gemini Nano LLM is integrated directly into the Chrome Dev browser, avoiding the need for an internet connection.
+It's because the Gemini Nano LLM is integrated directly into the Chrome browser, avoiding the need for an internet connection.

 ### Suggested prompts